sillsdev/flexbridge/ReadMe.md

 2. Build

 	- The Windows version is released through two jobs on TeamCity: "Installer" and "Patcher".
 The first three version numbers come from the `version` file; the fourth-place version number is always 1 for "Installer" and comes from the build counter for "Patcher".
-If you need to make a fix before publishing a patch, you can avoid incrementing the version number by setting the buid counter back before rerunning the Patcher job.
+If you need to make a fix before publishing a patch, you can avoid incrementing the version number by setting the build counter back before rerunning the Patcher job.

 	- Make a Linux package for release by doing the following:
 		- Go to the Jenkins job for this branch of flexbridge.